 To cope with difficult personal issues or overwhelming stress, students often benefit from professional counseling.
 Such assistance can aid individuals in moving more quickly toward healing and wholeness.
-The King's College has established a formal agreement with Redeemer Counseling Services.
-Redeemer Counseling Services has professionally trained Christian counselors who provide counseling for a host of issues.
-Specialized therapy groups are also available.
+The King's College has established a partnership with Redeemer Counseling Services as well as several other individuals and organizations in New York City.
+These partnerships provide a range of helpful Christian counseling resources including access to licensed professionals, counseling support groups, and intern counselors (at significantly reduced rates).
+Please refer to the King's College Health and Wellness website for contact information and details about setting up appointments.
+Any questions can be directed to the Office of Residence Life (reslife@tkc.edu).